List of Bakugan Battle Brawlers characters: Emperor Barodius / Mag Mel

 The central villain of the third season, and one of the two main villains of the fourth season (alongside Coredegon).
 The Emperor of Gundalia, leader of the Twelve Orders and also a Darkus Brawler.
 He was born to a family that has ruled Gundalia for a long time.
 He is the leader of the Twelve Orders that seek to conquer Neathia.
 He has been able to rule Gundalia due to his overwhelming strength and special ability to simultaneously execute battles.
 His sole desires are: to obtain the secret DNA Code from the Bakugan that possess it and create the most powerful Bakugan in the universe.
 His other goal is to take Neathia's Sacred Orb so he can rule the universe.
 His Bakugan partner is Dharak.
-Gill is his longtime childhood friend and most trusted confidant, but when Barodius found out that Gill killed Kazarina, he had Phantom Dharak destroy both Gill, Airzel, Stoica and their Bakugan.
-His quiet and calm demeanour masks his hot tempered and devious nature.
+Gill is his longtime childhood friend and most trusted confidant, but when Barodius found out that Gill killed Kazarina, he had Phantom Dharak destroy Gill, Airzel, Stoica and their Bakugan.
+His quiet and calm demeanour masks his hot-tempered and devious nature.

 He is highly arrogant but also highly intelligent.
 Barodius and Phantom Dharak have a final showdown with Dan and Drago and in the end, they lost to Dan and Drago.
-Refusing to admit defeat, Barodius and Phantom Dharak start to take the power of the Sacred Orb only for Code Eve to banish them inside a flip world of Bakugan Interspace, their hatred and desire exposed to the Sacred Orb caused them to mutate into unrecognizable steel-armored forms that soon would be known as Mag Mel and Razenoid, although the Brawlers at first believed that the two had been killed after Dharak absorbed too much of the Sacred Orb's powers.
+Refusing to admit defeat, Barodius and Phantom Dharak start to take the power of the Sacred Orb only for Code Eve to banish them inside a flip world of Bakugan Interspace, their hatred and desire exposed to the Sacred Orb causing them to mutate into steel-armored forms that soon would be known as Mag Mel and Razenoid, although the Brawlers at first believed that the two had been killed after Dharak absorbed too much of the Sacred Orb's powers.
 From that point onwards, he kept his desire to take the Gate and Key to control the Mechtogan and Bakugan in existence.
-He was killed by Dan & Drago in the episode "The Final Takedown".
+He was killed by Drago in the episode "The Final Takedown".